Boeing capsule lands back on Earth after space shakedown

 Aside from thruster failures and cooling system snags, Starliner appeared to clinch its high-stakes shakedown cruise, 2 1/2 years after its botched first try.
 Flight controllers in Houston applauded and cheered the bull's-eye touchdown.

+“It’s great to have this incredible test flight behind us,” said Steve Stich, director of NASA's commercial crew program.
+He described the demo as “extremely successful,” with all objectives met.

+Added Boeing's Mark Nappi, a vice president: “On a scale of one to 10, I think I’d give it a 15."

-NASA astronauts will strap in next for a trip to the space station.
+Based on these early results, NASA astronauts will strap in next for a trip to the space station, perhaps by year's end.
 The space agency has long wanted two competing U.S. companies ferrying astronauts, for added insurance as it drastically reduced its reliance on Russia for rides to and from the space station.

 Elon Musk’s SpaceX is already the established leader, launching astronauts since 2020 and even tourists.
 Its crew capsules splash down off the Florida coast, Boeing’s Starliner returns to the Army’s expansive and desolate White Sands Missile Range in New Mexico.